nicl-dev/learn-go/README.md

 ## About

-This repository contains various Go programs, exercises, and projects that I will work on as part of my learning process.
+This repository contains various Go programs, exercises, and projects that I will work on as part of my journey of learning go.
 The main purpose of this repository is to document my progress and to serve as a reference for future use.
 As such, it is subject to change and can and will grow or shrink depending on how relevant the information in this repository is to my personal learning process in the future.